Accessibility at Sagrada Familia

 • Entrance: The main entrance on the Nativity Facade is easily accessible for wheelchair users.
 Staff are always available to assist.

-• Interior: The ground floor of the basilica is spacious and easy for a wheelchair to navigate.
-You can explore the main areas and admire the basilica’s beauty from this level.
+• Interior: The basilica’s ground floor is spacious and easy for a wheelchair to navigate.
+You can explore the main areas from this level and admire their beauty.

 Limited Accessibility